Inbibo/shift_docs/docs/integration_resources/resources/USD/usd.md

       <figcaption>USD Viewer Plugin Viewport Grab</figcaption>
 </figure>

-As shown in the figure above, new nodes can be linked using the *Link* menu in the plugin menu bar.
+As shown in the figure above, new UsdViewportGrab nodes can be linked using the *Link* menu in the plugin menu bar.
 When the viewer is linked, the menu name will switch from *Link* to *Linked*.
-The linked nodes will receive new viewport snapshots whenever the user: pans, zooms or manually changes the current frame.
+Linked nodes will receive new viewport snapshots whenever the user pans, zooms or manually changes the current frame.

 The `UsdViewportGrab` node allows to select the desired aov or aspect ratio for the snapshot.

 >[!NOTE]